LED Photocell Q & A - Can A Single Photocell Control Multiple LED Luminaires?

 LED Photocells are a highly efficient option for allowing outdoor lights to turn on and off.
 Certain types of photocells work better with some products over others, which is usually left to an electrician’s discretion.
 The photocell shown in the image above is a typical photocell that works well for many applications.
 Photocells may be purchased from Access Fixtures when you purchase bollard lights.
 If you have any other questions, please contact an Access Fixtures lighting specialist for assistance.

-Can photocells be used with any type of outdoor lighting?
+Can photocells be used with any type of outdoor lights?

-Yes, photocells can be used with various types of outdoor lighting, including bollard lights, pathway lights, and security lights.
+Yes, photocells can be used with various types of exterior lights, including bollard lights, pathway lights, and security lights.

 How do I choose the right location for the photocell?